-Pennsylvania, however, is one of a handful of states that is considered a “no-fault” state, which means each party involved in an accident collects compensation for lost wages and medical bills directly from their own insurance companies, regardless of who is at fault.
+Pennsylvania, however, is one of a handful of states that is considered a “no-fault” state, which means each party involved in an accident collects compensation for lost wages, expensive medical bills and pain and suffering directly from their own insurance companies, regardless of who is at fault.

-The laws that apply to auto insurance coverage in Pennsylvania are admittedly a bit more complex than most.
+The laws that apply to accident insurance coverage in Pennsylvania are admittedly a bit more complex than most.
 In fact, Pennsylvania is one of an even smaller group of states that are considered “choice no-fault” states.
 This means drivers purchasing or renewing auto insurance coverage have the option to choose either full tort or limited tort coverage (essentially a choice between limited right to sue or full right to sue).

-By selecting limited tort, drivers are essentially choosing the limitations of the no-fault system and in most cases, will not be able to sue the other party for compensation following an accident.
+By selecting limited tort, drivers are essentially choosing the limitations of the no-fault system and in most cases, will not be able to sue the other party for compensation following an auto accident.
 Instead, they will file a claim with their own insurance provider, even if they were not at fault.
-That claim may cover medical bills and lost wages; however, it does not allow the injured party to seek compensation for pain and suffering or emotional distress, except in circumstances that meet very specific criteria.
+That claim may cover medical bills and lost wages.
+However, it does not allow the injured party to seek compensation for pain and suffering or emotional distress, except in circumstances that meet very specific criteria.

-Under the no-fault system, insurance companies are only responsible to pay the maximum personal injury protection (PIP) limit outlined in your policy.
+Under the no-fault system, accident insurance companies are only responsible to pay the maximum personal injury protection (PIP insurance) limit outlined in your policy.
 If you chose limited tort on your policy, you are limiting your rights to seek compensation for additional damages as well as emotional distress and pain and suffering when you are injured as a result of another’s negligence.
 Choosing full tort helps ensure you are protected.